oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 However, SageMath has a notion of exact power series.
 The precision we specify when we create a power series ring in SageMath is only used for certain computations that cannot be given an exact expression.
-It is not a precision cap, as one might naively expect.
+It is not applied to each operation as a precision cap, as people unfamiliar with power series might naively expect.

-Therefore, $f(q^n)$ will result in a power series whose precision is $n$ times higher that that of $f$.
+Therefore, $f(q^n)$ will result in a power series whose precision is roughly $n$ times higher that that of $f$.
 This is because the expression $q^n$ is an exact power series in SageMath, as though it were given to infinite precision.

 The correct thing seems to be to evaluate at $q^n + O(q^(n + 9001 - 1))$.
 At least, that
 is what I had to do to get something that agrees with Magma and Oscar.

 Now we encounter the same problem again.
 We'd like to evaluate $m(q^44)/m(q)$, but we cannot simply substitute those powers of $q$.
 We must again figure out what precision to use in each case.
+That becomes more an more nontrivial as the computation proceeds.

 I'm sure some SageMath expert knows how to do computations like this, but I unfortunately don't.
-Therefore, I have not been able to do the computation in SageMath.
+Therefore, I have not been able to complete the computation in SageMath.

 Moreover, the functions I was able to compute correctly seem to be horrendously slow.
 I guess that substituting $q^n + O(blah)$ into a function is not efficient.

 Actual arithmetic on power series in Sage seems to be performant, assuming you have the precisions correct.
-But composing q-series in the way that we do with the Oscar code above just doesn't seem to be the correct approach in SageMath.
+But composing q-series in the way that we do with the Oscar code above just doesn't seem to be the correct approach for the SageMath power series model.

 ## Computation of the q-series in Magma